dirtsimple/imposer/README.md

 Most `imposer options` subcommands provide paged and colorized output, unless their output is piped or redirected to a file.
 JSON is colorized using `jq`, diffs are colorized with `colordiff` or `pygments` if available, and paging is done with `less -FRX`.
 (You can override the diff coloring command by setting `IMPOSER_COLORDIFF`, and the paging command via `IMPOSER_PAGER`.
 Setting them to empty disables diff coloring and/or paging.)

 Because many plugins and themes store frequently-changing state information in their options (such as timestamps, counters, undo logs, etc.), this may produce "noise" in your option lists, diffs, and reviews.
-In order to filter these options out, you can add `exclude-options` and `filter-options` calls in your state modules, to exclude "noise" options for the relevant plugins.
-For more information see the section below on [Option Filtering](#option-filtering).
+In order to filter these options out, you can add `exclude-options` and `filter-options` calls in your state modules, to exclude "noise" options for the relevant plugins, or to avoid recording security-sensitive data in the snapshot directory.
+(For more information see the section below on [Option Filtering](#option-filtering).)

 #### imposer options review